 - As a result, the workflow in the integrated development environment is much faster and more productive.
 In addition to that, the lesser scope helps to avoid numerous human errors and subsequent bug hunts.

-- Because of its isolated nature, the microservice architecture allows to break down the project team into multiple autonomous units.
-Each unit develops, tests, deploys and scales their piece of the application.
+- Because of its isolated nature, the microservice architecture allows us to break down of the project team into multiple autonomous units.
+Each unit develops, tests, deploys, and scales its piece of the application.
 Because of this, the overall progression of the project is much faster.